MaterSim/PyXtal/doc/Background.rst

 For larger site symmetry groups, it is more complicated to check if a molecule will fit or not.
 The algorithm used by PyXtal for doing this is detailed in the `How PyXtal Works <Algorithm.html>`_ page.

-Molecular Crystals
+..Molecular Crystals
 ------------------

+..
 Knowing the limitations on molecular Wyckoff positions, we can consider crystals which have molecules, rather than atoms, as their basic building blocks.
 Typically, such crystals have strong intramolecular forces, which hold the atoms in a molecule together.
 In contrast, the intermolecular forces between molecules are weak, and often consist of hydrogen bonding and van der Waals forces.
 When the molecules are organic (carbon-based), the resulting structure is callled an organic crystal; this is an important case with many applications.

+..
 Because the intermolecular forces are so weak, molecular crystals often break down at high temperature, converting into atomic structures.
 But when molecular crystals do exist, they often have unique properties due to their low density and high level of variation in structure.
 Unlike atomic crystals, which are typically as close-packed as possible, molecular crystals have large gaps between atoms, and as a result the energy gap between different crystal structures is relatively low.
 This means that a given molecule may crystallize in many different ways; these different crystals may transform differently under pressure, temperature, or solvent conditions.
 So, it is often useful to look for different crystal structures for different applications.

+..
 Important uses for molecular crystallography include pharmaceutical drug design, organic superconductors, water ice in extreme conditions, and novel material design.

 ..
 Crystal Structure Prediction
 ----------------------------